Immunization Schedule, Children (cont.)

 Chickenpox (also called varicella) is a common childhood disease.
 It is usually mild, but it can be serious, especially in young infants and adults.

 Chickenpox can be spread from person to person through the air or by contact with fluid from chickenpox blisters.

-- This vaccine is recommended for children who have not had chickenpox, in order to minimize their chances of getting the disease and its complications.
-Children who receive the vaccine may still get the disease, but it is usually milder (with fewer skin lesions, quicker recovery time, and lower chance for complications).
+- This vaccine is recommended for children who have not had chickenpox in order to minimize their chances of getting the disease and its complications.
+About 5% of children who receive the vaccine may still get the disease, but it is usually milder than in unvaccinated children (with fewer skin lesions, quicker recovery time, and lower chance for complications).

 Must Read Articles Related to Immunization Schedule, Children